onyas/jekyll-now/_posts/2015-3-13-Find-the-application.md

 ---
 layout: post
-title: How to find the application using the assigned port
+title: How to find the application used the assigned port
 ---

 usually,we want to find which application is using the assigned port,like 8080,here is the example.